WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-faq.md

 The API has been designed with performance in mind, so it shouldn’t be a problem:

 - **The runtime code needed for the directives is just ~10 KB**, and it only needs to be loaded once for all the blocks.
-- **It only loads the directives needed** by the blocks present on the page.
-For example, if no blocks use data-wp-show, that directive won’t be loaded.
 - **All the scripts that belong to the Interactivity API (including the `view.js` files) will load without blocking the page rendering.**
 - There are ongoing explorations about the possibility of **delaying the scripts loading once the block is in the viewport**.
 This way, the initial load would be optimized without affecting the user experience.